Katharina Fritsch: Work

 When working with human forms, Fritsch often collaborates with a model named Frank Fenstermacher.
 One of her muses, he “stands for the generic ‘man’” in works such as her three ‘bad’ men: The Monch, the Doktor and the Handler.
 Fritsch explains her prolonged working relationship with Frank in terms of expression: "Somehow Frank's able to express what I want to express.
 I don't know why.
 Maybe he looks a little bit like my father, or like me.
 And he's a kind of actor.
 It's very strange how he can change from one character to another without appearing to do anything.
 He's always the man."
 Fritsch's process in creating human figures is similar to her animal or object creations, except a live human is involved.
 She takes photographs of the model, trying out ideas and recording the details of the model's position.
 In the creation of the mold, she and her plaster technicians cover the model in vaseline and create the mold on top.
 After a dramatic, near death situation in which Frank was covered in too much plaster and turned blue, with his head “lolling forwards” Fritsch has made fully body casts from mannequins.
 She still uses human models for the face and hands of her figures.
 After Fritsch is happy with the plaster mold, she uses silicon to make a negative model and then polyester to create a positive form from the silicon.
 The different pieces are painstakingly put together because “the surface has to be absolutely perfect.”
 Fritsch then paints or sprays the sculpture to finish it.

 In her work, Fritsch has been credited in continuing the work of Marcel Duchamp by responding to his ideas and change viewers’ perceptions of them.
 For example, Fritsch's first major piece in the Museum of Modern Art's collection was Black Table with Table Ware (1985).
 It, outside of a museum, could be seen as an everyday object but it is “strangely symmetrical” and placed in a museum context, changing the viewer's approach to it, much like Duchamp.

 In 2001, Fritsch was appointed Professor of Sculpture at the Academy of Fine Arts, Münster, a post she held until 2010.
 She is currently Professor of Sculpture at Kunstakademie Düsseldorf.

 Exhibitions

 Fritsch has staged a large number of solo shows and exhibitions at museums and galleries across the world.
-Her major solo shows include Katharina Fritsch (1985), Galerie Johnen & Schöttle, Cologne; Katharina Fritsch (1988), Kunsthalle Basel; Katharina Fritsch: Rat-King (1993), Dia Chelsea, New York; Katharina Fritsch (2001), Tate, London; Katharina Fritsch (2012), Art Institute of Chicago; and Multiples (2017), Walker Art Center, Minneapolis.
+Her major solo shows include Katharina Fritsch (1985), Galerie Johnen & Schöttle, Cologne; Katharina Fritsch (1988), Kunsthalle Basel; Katharina Fritsch: Rat-King (1993), Dia Chelsea, New York City; Katharina Fritsch (2001), Tate, London; Katharina Fritsch (2012), Art Institute of Chicago; and Multiples (2017), Walker Art Center, Minneapolis.

 Fritsch has also participated in many group shows, including the Biennale of Sydney (1988), the 46th Venice Biennale (1995), the 48th Venice Biennale (1999), the Gwangju Biennale (2010), the 54th Venice Biennale (2011), and the 59th Venice Biennale (2022).